⏬ OMG you can have dropdown menus in Google Docs now—and that’s just the tip of the iceberg!

-- First we have people, which lets you tag people in your doc
+- People – tag people in your doc

-- Building blocks, which let you insert templates that Google provides for things like meeting notes and email drafts
+- Building blocks – insert templates that Google provides for things like meeting notes and email drafts

-- Files, which let you add little links to Google Drive files
+- Files – add links to Google Drive files

 - Checklists, numbered lists, and bulleted lists

 - Images, drawings, and charts